 Top Colleges with Mass Communication Programs

-Top Schools for Communication Degrees
+Top U.S. Schools with Mass Communication Programs

 1. The University of North Carolina at Chapel Hill

-2. George Washington University in Washington, D.C.
+2. The George Washington University in Washington, D.C.

 3. Michigan State University in East Lansing